 - To train them in orderliness, respect for others, self control, and biblical character – These character qualities form the foundation of everything else in life.
 The books of Deuteronomy and Proverbs are emphasized, and plenty of advice and help for parents is included in the lesson plans.

-- To give them special time with Mom — Little ones can get left out when life gets busy.
-Our plans will remind you of priorities of motherhood.
+- To give them special time with Mom – Little ones can get left out when life gets busy.
+Our plans will remind you of the priorities of motherhood.
 You’ll enjoy spending time doing activities with your children, and you’ll cultivate special memories while feeling good that you remembered to teach them important skills and life lessons from Scripture.

 - To help mothers feel less overwhelmed – You don’t have to do everything we recommend, but you’ll probably enjoy having “check boxes” of the common sense things you want to remember with your preschoolers.
 We even remind you of character qualities you can develop in your own life, such as joy, peace, and contentment.